rust-lang/rfcs/text/0000-macro-aware-tokens.md

 The builder methods `set_generation` and `adjust_generation` annotate the tokens passed in to tell the compiler to expand them at the appropriate generation (if the macro doesn't have a generation, `adjust_generation(count)` sets it to `count`).

-Finally, the method `into_tokens` consumes the `ExpansionBuilder` and provides the annotated tokens.
+Finally, the method `into_tokens` consumes the `ExpansionBuilder` and provides the annotated tokens, and `into_generation_and_tokens` also provides the resulting generation number.

 ## Using Generations to Handle Macro Calls